RoboMME/MemoryVLA/README.md

-# Adapt MemoryVLA to the RoboMME benchmark
+# Adapt MemoryVLA to RoboMME